President Trump's "Trumponomics" - July 26th, Hour2

 That is breaking the doctor-patient privilege.

-Um, but it was not available.
+But it was not available.

-And well, and and now there are studies that have shown, starting with the Henry Ford hospital study, and there have been many since then that taken early.
+Well, and now there are studies that have shown, starting with the Henry Ford Hospital study, and there have been many since then, that taken early, it was the 84% effective at mitigating symptoms, and nobody wants to ever talk about it.

-Um We didn't talk a whole lot about it because I just never saw a medical study on it.
+We didn't talk a whole lot about it because I just never saw a medical study on it.

 You know, Dr. Oz had a great line at the time.

-He said, You go to war with the army you have, not the army you wish you had.
+He said, you go to war with the army, you have not the army you wish you had.

-Dr. Fauci experienced it, where you take it for five days, your COVID, you'll test negative, and five days later you can test positive again.
+Dr. Fauci experienced it, where you take it for five days, your COVID, you'll test negative, and five days later, you can test positive again.

 It's an antiviral.